Luhenrique09/api-poc-DragonBall/README.md

 # api-poc-DragonBall

-Api de um dos melhores animes que marcaram nossas vidas DragonBall.
+Api of one of the best animes that marked our lives DragonBall.

 ## How to run for development